goetas/TemplatedUriBundle/README.md

 ## Installation

-Simply run the following command (assuming you have installed composer.phar or composer binary), or add to your `composer.json` and run composer install:
+Run the following command (assuming you have installed composer.phar or composer binary), or add to your `composer.json` and run `composer install`:

 ```bash
 $ composer require hautelook/templated-uri-bundle
 ```

-Now add the Bundle to your Kernel:
+Now add the bundle to your Kernel:

 ```php
 <?php